ayushshrivastv/tryolivia/Arcium/README.md

 **Issue: Insufficient funds for deployment**
 - **Cause:** Deployment requires ~3.5 SOL for rent-exempt program account
 - **Solution:** Request airdrops on devnet: `solana airdrop 2` (may need multiple requests)

+**Issue: MXE initialization fails with "ConstraintSeeds" error**
+- **Cause:** Using Node.js script `init-mxe-devnet.js` may have incorrect seed derivation for MXE keygen computation account
+- **Solution:** Use the Arcium CLI instead: `arcium init-mxe` with proper parameters
+- **Alternative:** The MXE is already initialized on devnet, no action needed for existing deployment

 ---